Kirity/fargate-cicd-demo/README.md

 ![image](https://user-images.githubusercontent.com/15073157/193609534-20199d44-02ee-47ad-b1d1-3dec7d4ee135.png)

-After successful deployment the version is increased to `2`
+After successful deployment the version is increased to `2`.

+This proved that the changes from the application are deployed into `ECS Fargate`.